 ** The church family is an excellent resource for donations of Christian fiction, Christian life books, Bibles and Bible study books for all ages.
 Put a notice in your church newsletter, being specific about age, condition and content of materials you need, and you will be surprised at how willing people are to share.

-VBLA routinely has a "sharing table" at its conferences where free used and new books are available.
-Contacting VBLA may result in donations of good library materials.
+VCLA routinely has a "sharing table" at its conferences where free used and new books are available.
+Contacting VCLA may result in donations of good library materials.

 ** Schools and public libraries often sponsor book sales where appropriate books in good condition at a reasonable cost are available.